fbpx

 Also known as the form for the Foreign Earned Income Exclusion, Form 2555 is the document for expats who want to or are eligible to exclude their foreign earned income from taxes.
 As you fill out the form, you declare your different sources and types of income.
 Then, you attach it to your U.S. tax return.

 Not all types of income are eligible for the Foreign Earned Income Exclusion (FEIE), though.
-Only earned income or income received from work or services “physically” performed in a foreign country are included in the FEIE.
+You can only include earned income or income received from work or services “physically” performed in a foreign country.
 However, there are some exceptions, such as rent, capital gains, interests, dividends, and royalties.

-Generally, it doesn’t matter where the payment was made or received; as long as you can prove that you earned these while living abroad, the Internal Revenue Service (IRS) can consider it part of FEIE.
+Generally, where you made or received the payment doesn’t matter; as long as you can prove that you earned these while living abroad, the Internal Revenue Service (IRS) can consider it part of FEIE.
 In addition, there are tests to determine if you qualify for FEIE: the Physical Presence Test and the Bona Fide Residence Test.

 Before you go through these tests, you should first know the foreign income types you can and cannot claim on your Form 2555.